gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Are we going to have dinner, too?
 I'm hungry."

-"Best road stew you've ever eaten," the rabbit promised.
+"Best parsnip stew you've ever eaten," the rabbit promised.
 "I'll be back to get a fire started in no time."